 The combination of our high-technology equipment, strong process control, and skilled employees that care allow us to reliably deliver 6,000,000 springs per year without problems.

 We specialize in supplying OEMs their requirements of medium to high quantities of springs and wire forms.
-If you are having problems with your current supplier of custom compression springs, contact Master Spring and Wire Form.
+If you are having problems with your current supplier of custom compression springs, and need someone who is reliable, credible, and willing to work for your specific needs, contact Master Spring and Wire Form.
 Our standard lead time for most compression springs is 1 to 2 weeks.

 Learn more about the compression springs we’ve created for our clients and our capabilities by browsing the gallery or visiting the custom compression spring product page.